 There has been extensive research into formal approaches to civics and citizenship education which has identified different typologies (e.g justice-oriented and participatory) and underlying philosophies (‘thick’ vs ‘thin’).
 However, research remains limited in regards to the pedagogical possibilities that enable such approaches.
 This chapter explores a range of different examples of justice-oriented and thick approaches to citizenship education.
 It begins by identifying both formal and informal examples from schooling before broadening the debate to discuss examples from civil society, such as refugee advocacy groups and cycling social movements.
 In doing so, this chapter explicates a typology that frames different forms of citizenship education from passive to active and participatory and then to justice-oriented.

-Heggart, K 2015, 'Justice citizens: Contesting young people's participation and citizenship at the start of the 21st century' in Kelly, P (ed), A Critical Youth Studies for the 21st Century, Brill Academic Publishers (Logos International Publishing Education Foundation), Netherlands, pp. 460-476.View/Download from: UTS OPUS or Publisher's site
+Heggart, K 2015, 'Justice citizens: Contesting young people's participation and citizenship at the start of the 21st century' in Kelly, P (ed), A Critical Youth Studies for the 21st Century, Brill Academic Publishers (Logos International Publishing Education Foundation), Netherlands, pp. 460-476.View/Download from: Publisher's site

 Drawing on contemporary critical social theories and diverse methodologies, A Critical Youth Studies for the 21st Century explores the educational, employment, cultural and embodied issues that confront young people, and those who work with ...

-Heggart, K 2012, 'Synthesizing participatory human rights education and critical consciousness in Australian schools' in Mitchell, R & Moore, S (eds), Politics, Participation & Power Relations, Springer, Germany, pp. 83-100.View/Download from: UTS OPUS or Publisher's site
+Heggart, K 2012, 'Synthesizing participatory human rights education and critical consciousness in Australian schools' in Mitchell, R & Moore, S (eds), Politics, Participation & Power Relations, Springer, Germany, pp. 83-100.View/Download from: Publisher's site

 Human rights education is currently a popular topic amongst educators and academics.
 The emphasis on education reflects a departure from a strictly legal understanding of human rights and a move towards an emphasis on pedagogy and social justice.
 However, the history of human rights education in Australia is a limited and fragmentary one; in the past, civics and citizenship educational programs have generally been seen as more important.
 These programs ostensibly seek to develop informed and active citizens through formal schooling curricula.